SLUG

 Why do so many Linux tools seem so cryptic, and why do so many users insist upon using the command line above graphical tools?
 The belief is that by having less complex software, the system as a whole can be more robust by there being less space for bugs to weaken it and by tools not having to reimplement each other.
 Indeed, it made more sense to the creators of the Unix operating system, for which Linux can be considered an open-source heir to, to connect programs together to achieve a particular task.
 Shell scripting is the standard way to do this, and involves the sequential execution of several command-line programs as one larger program. programs.
 This is a critical skill to have for administrative tasks on any Unix-like system, and the skills discussed may even be transferable to operating systems not related to the Unix-like family, like Windows and VMS.

-The vi and Vim Text Editors
+and Vim Text Editors

 Version Control Systems